jasleenv/jasleenv/README.md

 ### Hi, my name's Jasleen and I'm studying FSW.
 I'm finding joy in learning and working through the process.
 I'm currently working on learning Javascript.
-In my spare time I practice martial arts, watch anime, and train my cat.  👋
+In my spare time I like to be in nature, watch anime, and train my cat.  👋

   ![World tree](https://i.pinimg.com/originals/c6/3a/c5/c63ac542a827878f9538f514a8fc94b2.gif)